ashutoshvarma/pyxpdf/README.md

 # pyxpdf
 Fast Python PDF module based on [xpdf-reader](https://www.xpdfreader.com/) sources.

-It is written in [cython](https://cython.org/) as Python C Extension for speed and memory friendly, just so you know.
+It is written in [cython](https://cython.org/) as Python C Extension for speed and better memory usuage, just so you know.

 ## TODO:

 Done | Name
 :---:| ---
-✅| pdftotext
+:heavy_check_mark:| pdftotext
 ⬜️| pdftohtml, pdftopng, pdftimages, etc
 ⬜️| Make all xpdf classeds usable in Python
 ⬜️| Python API based on xpdf (similar to poppler C++ API)